xzhangfordham/CISTutorials/unixTutorialOne.md

 ## 1.2 Making Directories
 ### mkdir (make directory)
 We will now make a subdirectory in your home directory to hold the files you will be creating and using in the course of this tutorial.
 To make a subdirectory called cs1 in your current working directory type
+% **mkdir cs1**

+To see the directory you have just created, type
+% **ls**

+## 1.3 Changing to a different directory
+### cd (change directory)
+The command **cd {directory}** means "change the current working directory to 'directory'.
+The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.

+To change to the directory you have just made, type
+% **cd cs1**

+Type **ls** to see the contents (which should be empty).

+### Exercise 1a
+Make another directory inside the **cs1** directory called **backups**

+## 1.4 The directories . and ..
+Still in the **cs1** directory, type
+% **ls -a**

+As you can see, in the **cs1** directory (and in all other directories), there are two special directories called "." and ".."

+In UNIX, "." means the current directory, so typing
+% **cd .** (NOTE: there is a space between cd and the dot)
+means stay where you are (the cs1 directory).
+This may not seem very useful at first, but using "." as the name of the current directory will save a lot of typing, as we shall see later in the tutorial.